google/beacon-platform/samples/android/README.md

 ## Requirements
 The app was developed with [Android Studio](http://developer.android.com/sdk/) and targets the Android Lollipop 5.1 (API 22) platform.

+You must have at least one Google account on the device.

+You *must* tie your version of the app to a project in the Google Developers Console.
+Failure to do this will mean that all your calls to the Proximity Beacon API will fail with 403 errors.
+In particular, when you launch the app and scan for devices, all sighted beacons will appear to be locked (that is, owned by someone else).

-## Registering the app with your Google Cloud Console project
+## Registering the app with the Google Developers Console

-The Proximity Beacon API is associated with your Google Cloud Console account and uses the standard GCC authorization mechanisms.
-Follow the instructions at the [Authorizing with Google for REST APIs](https://developers.google.com/android/guides/http-auth) guide to create a project and register the app with your account.
+The Proximity Beacon API is associated with your Google Developers Console account and uses the standard GDC authorization mechanisms.
+Follow the instructions at the [Authorizing with Google for REST APIs](https://developers.google.com/android/guides/http-auth) guide carefully to create a project and register the app with your account.

 - At step 4 where it says "Enable the API you'd like to use by setting the Status to ON", search for `Google Proximity Beacon API` and set its status to enabled
 - The package name is `com.google.sample.beaconservice`